JisongLiu/JisongLiu.github.io/concurrency.md

 - WAITING threads must be explicitly transformed to BLOCKED threads by a notify from some other thread.
 WAITING never goes directly to RUNNABLE.

+- a thread is not in a blocked state while doing IO

 ### Lock free

 ```